Cammy Hutchison

-Cammy Hutchison (born 1 June 1998), is a Scottish Rugby Union player who plays for Edinburgh Rugby.
-He usually plays inside centre but has also excelled at outside centre.
+Cameron Hutchison (born 1 June 1998) is a Scottish professional rugby union player who currently plays for Saracens in the Premiership Rugby.

-Rugby union career

 Amateur career

-Hutchison is a former pupil of North Berwick High School and latterly George Heriot's School, Edinburgh.
-He entered the Scottish Rugby Academy in the 2015–2016 season as a stage 2 player.
+Hutchison born in Birmingham and moved to North Berwick when he was 2 where he attended North Berwick High School and latterly George Heriot's School in Edinburgh.
+He was awarded a Stage 3 contract in the BT Sport Scottish Rugby Academy in 2016.

-He signed for Currie Rugby Club straight from school in 2016 and was recognised as the Young Player of the Year at the end of his first season.

 Professional career

-Hutchison was awarded a Stage 3 contract in the BT Sport Scottish Rugby Academy in 2016.

 In 2018 Hutchison played in the south of France, through Scottish Rugby's performance partnership with French Federale 1 side Stade Niçois.

 He returned to Scotland after his one-year loan period and signed for Heriot's Rugby in Scottish Rugby's Super 6 franchise earning 3 Player of the Match awards.

 Hutchison started training with Edinburgh Rugby in November 2020 and made a try-scoring debut for the club in the Guinness PRO14 Rainbow Cup clash against Ulster in June 2021.

 Following his performances in the Rainbow Cup Hutchison signed a professional contract with Edinburgh Rugby in partnership with FOSROC Super6 side Heriot's Rugby.

 Following strong performances at the start of the 2021–2022 United Rugby Championship season, Hutchison's contract was upgraded a full time professional contract with Edinburgh Rugby.

+In April 2023 Hutchison announced he would be joining Newcastle Falcons at the start of the 2023–24 Premiership Rugby season.
+After two seasons with Newcastle, Hutchison signed for Saracens on a short-term ten-week deal.